Filing a PG&E Wildfire Lawsuit

 Investigation Into PG&E’s Connection to Camp Fire

 The November 2018 Camp Fire in Butte County was the deadliest and most devastating wildfire in California’s history.
-Eighty-six people died.
+Eighty-five people died.
 More than 19,000 structures, including residences and commercial properties, were destroyed or damaged in the Camp Fire.
 The California Department of Forestry and Fire Protection (CAL FIRE) and Public Utilities Commission are investigating the cause of the Camp Fire.

 Although the cause of the Camp Fire is still under investigation, initial reports suggest that equipment owned by PG&E led to the fire.
 Just hours after the first fire ignited, PG&E released two electric incident reports summarizing transmission line outages near the area where the fire is believed to have started.